AnnexLabs/AnnexUI/README.md

 <hr />

-### Element-attribute-based events
+### Attribute-based events
-Below is a list of supported attributes, which when found applied to an element, will trigger behaviour against the associated web component.
+Below is a list of supported attributes, which when found on an element, will trigger behaviour against the related web component.

 **Notes**:
 1. When there is a single web component on the page, the `id` does not need to be specified in the attribute value